-On April 3, 2006, Helix Energy Solutions Group, Inc. ("Helix") filed a Registration Statement on Form S-4 (the "Form S-4") related to the proposed merger of Remington Oil and Gas Corporation ("Remington") with and into a wholly owned subsidiary of Helix, pursuant to that certain Agreement and Plan of Merger dated January 22, 2006, by and between Helix and Remington, as amended by Amendment No. 1 to Agreement and Plan of Merger dated January 24, 2006, by and among Helix, Cal Dive Merger - Delaware Inc., a wholly owned subsidiary of Helix, and Remington.
-By letter dated May 3, 2006, Helix received the Staff's comments relating to the Form S-4 (the "Comments").
+On May 16, 2006, Helix Energy Solutions Group, Inc. ("Helix") filed Amendment No. 1 to Registration Statement on Form S-4 (the "Form S-4") related to the proposed merger of Remington Oil and Gas Corporation ("Remington") with and into a wholly owned subsidiary of Helix, pursuant to that certain Agreement and Plan of Merger dated January 22, 2006, by and between Helix and Remington, as amended by Amendment No. 1 to Agreement and Plan of Merger dated January 24, 2006, by and among Helix, Cal Dive Merger - Delaware Inc., a wholly owned subsidiary of Helix, and Remington, as well as a letter to the Securities and Exchange Commission in response to comments received from the Staff with regard to the Form S-4.
+By letter dated May 18, 2006, Helix received the Staff's additional comments relating to the Form S-4 (the "Comments").

-In response to the Comments, Helix has filed an amended Form S-4 (the "Amendment").
+In response to the Comments, Helix has filed Amendment No. 2 to the Registration Statement on Form S-4 (the "Amendment").
 On behalf of Helix, based on our discussions with Helix and its independent registered public accountants, set forth below are Helix's responses to the Staff's comments.
 The following numbered paragraphs repeat the comments for your convenience, followed by Helix's responses to those comments.